MV Cartela

-MV Cartela is an excursion vessel operating on the Derwent River in Hobart, Tasmania, Australia.
+MV Cartela is an excursion vessel operating on the River Derwent in Hobart, Tasmania, Australia.
 It is Australia's oldest continuously licensed passenger vessel, although there are several older vessels still in service that have been restored after lengthy periods in dereliction.

 The Cartela is a motor vessel of 194 long ton gross, 77 long ton net register, and is 123 ft in overall length (111 ft keel).